meltangonan/fantasy-football/README.md

 ---

-## How to cherry pick specific commits
+## Cherry picking specific commits

 ### Checkout the Target Branch
 Ensure you're on the branch to which you want to apply the changes